truefoundry/elasti/DEVELOPMENT.md

 cd elasti
 ```

-> Make sure you checkout the documentation and architecture before making your changes.
+> Make sure you check out the documentation and architecture before making your changes.

 ### 3. Repository Structure